 Specialized mapping and geographical information systems (GIS) technology are using a specific laser technology known as LiDAR (Light Detection and Ranging).
 LiDAR is a unique and versatile laser system that actively sends light energy to the ground, allowing for information to be sent back to the sensor regarding surface composition, elevation, etc. LiDAR can also be used for safety features on vehicles, as well as for testing methods for law enforcement officers and traffic safety.
 Through targeting the transmittance of certain wavelengths, sensors can interpret these readings to analyze speed and proximity to nearby objects.

 ECI’s Bandpass filters are available for wide sideband blocking applications for maximum performance from 400nm – 2000nm.
 Typical out-of-band rejection is 0.01% T (OD 4) or better.
 Our products have high transmission levels with low passband ripple.
 Typical peak passband transmission is > 90%.
-These filters have excellent environmental stability for demanding military and telecommunication applications.
+These filters have excellent environmental stability for demanding military/defense and telecommunication applications.